guillaumebarranco/kebhub/README.md

 Kebhub
 ======

-Kebhub is a free Twitter and Instagram hub.
+Developped with Symfony2 and Angular, Kebhub is a free Twitter and Instagram hub.

   - Set your social network username
   - Save your favorites posts